joseph-abell/york-oratory/content/groups.md

       Life Ascending meets in the Upper Room on the last Wednesday of each month after the 12.10pm Mass until 3pm.
 All in their middle and later years welcome.
+    description: >-
+      Life Ascending meets in the Upper Room on the last Wednesday of each month after the 12.10pm Mass until 3pm.
     groupType: ''
     primaryImage: ''
     title: Life Ascending